 In Lansdale, a lot of people use the train to get to work every day though Lansdale is a relatively small borough.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Lansdale is a very ethnically-diverse borough.
 The people who call Lansdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lansdale residents report their race to be White, followed by Black or African-American.
+The greatest number of Lansdale residents report their race to be White, followed by Asian.
 Important ancestries of people in Lansdale include Irish, Italian, English, and Polish.

 The most common language spoken in Lansdale is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.